alexrombach/CITDatabaseProject/README.txt

 		-cit345groupproject.sql (located in /OtherProjectFiles folder)
 		-This sql file is capible of generating our entire database and all of its data.
 	-CSV files for every table
-		-These files (located in /OtherProjectFiles folder) show all of our data in csv format per table.
+		-These files (located in /OtherProjectFiles folder) shows all of our data in csv format per table.
 	-If you are compiling the code:
 		-Reference rs2xml.jar and mysql-connector-java-5.1.41-bin.jar iside of the projects referenced libraries -eclispse project file 'CITDatabaseProject'